Ethorbit/nzc-docker/README.md

 Run `make install` and it should generate env files for you.
 Change them as needed.

 ### Managing Users and groups
-You can modify passwords in the .env files.
+You can modify passwords in the .users.env file.

 You can edit the container user configuration inside `compose/data`, but be careful not to override users and groups that containers rely on to function and to only change the optional ones (There is usually comments inside config files to indicate where custom users are, but just use your best judgement).
+If there's a template for a file, **use it** or else your changes will get overriden.

 Unix users and groups are shared between all containers to make permission management easier, you can configure them in: `compose/data/configs/users/settings.yml`
 **Make sure all ids are unique**.
 If you want to change ids (AKA UID/GID), then you'll need to re-create all containers as well as volumes, or you'll need to manually exec into each affected container and correct their permissions - that's tedious, so make sure not to change ids if you don't want to ever deal with that.